NathanDuran/Conversation-Analysis-Modelling-Schema/README.md

 Communicative function of a dialogue act performed by the sender, S, in order to make the addressee, A, consider the performance of a certain action, specified by the semantic content, S believes that this action is in A’s interest, and assumes that A is able to perform the action.

 **Example:** “Let’s wait for the speaker to finish.”

-#### addressOffer (Consider/Conditionally Accept)
-Communicative function of a dialogue act performed by the sender, S, in order to indicate that they are considering the possibility that A performs the action or accepts on condition, possibly with certain conditions that he makes explicit.

-**Example:** “That would be good!”

-#### acceptOffer
-Communicative function of a dialogue act performed by the sender, S, in order to inform the addressee, A, that S would like A to perform the action that A has offered to perform.

-**Example:** “Yes please.”

-#### declineOffer
-Communicative function of a dialogue act performed by the sender, S, in order to inform the addressee, A, that S does not want A to perform the action that A has offered to perform.

-**Example:** “No thank you.”

 Feedback Functions<a name="feedback-functions-label-definitions-link">
 ------------------